20 Jun Vacation for the Birds

 Visit a National Park where you can enjoy the outdoors, learn about Nature, and see birds.

 Plan eco-friendly travel, such as by Amtrak.
 Then the ride becomes part of the adventure.

 Go to one destination and then stay there, instead of hopping about from place to place.

-Check the local Audubon Chapter for activities near your destination.
+Check the Audubon Chapter for activities near your destination.
 Start at: Audubon Near You

-Learn how to take better vacation photos in my photo class, June 25, 2017, 1 to 4:00 PM at the Fullerton Arboretum.
+Learn how to take better vacation photos in my (revised, improved, better-than-ever) Photo Class, November 19, 2017, 1 to 4:00 PM at the Fullerton Arboretum.
 Find details at: Photo Class

 Bonus Idea: Go on mini-vacations by visiting local parks, gardens, and arboretums.
 Any time spent outside, even by walking about in your neighborhood, is healthy.

 The American Bird Conservancy’s web site contains valuable info.
 See: American Bird Conservancy